Ennaciri1/dashboard_admin_ajiapp2/API_INTEGRATION.md

 **Validation Rules**:

 - Translation keys must be supported languages only
-- If attempting to set `isActive: true`, all required translations must be complete (name, description, address for all active languages)
+- If attempting to set `active: true`, all required translations must be complete (name, description, address for all active languages)
 - Location coordinates must be valid if provided
 - Partial updates are supported (only include fields to update)